North Island, New Zealand

 And the Intricate Ethnic Coexistence between Maori and European Descendants

-Even if less obvious than in the great cities of Auckland and the capital Wellington, when we drive around Rotorua and Taupo – where we take small steps towards humanity subsumed in the sulfurous mist of the Craters of the Moon.
+Even if less obvious than in the big cities of Auckland and the capital Wellington, when we drive around Rotorua and Taupo – where we take small steps towards humanity, lost in the sulphurous mist of the Craters of the Moon – we notice the imbalance in which the coexistence of Maori and descendants of the settlers has evolved.

 North Island, New Zealand, Maori, Rotorua fog